ankane/production_rails/Scaling.md

 - Scale reads out by fixing n+1 queries, caching frequent queries, and using read replicas.
 Use [Distribute Reads](https://github.com/ankane/distribute_reads) for replicas.
 - Scale writes with separate databases.
 Use [Multiverse](https://github.com/ankane/multiverse) for seperate databases.
 - Scale space with separate database or partitioning.
 For Postgres, [pgslice](https://github.com/ankane/pgslice) can help with partitioning.
 - Scale connections with a connection pooler.
-For Postgres, use PgBouncer [PgBouncer Setup](PgBouncer-Setup.md).
+For Postgres, use [PgBouncer](https://github.com/ankane/shorts/blob/master/PgBouncer-Setup.md).

 ## Background Jobs